discord-net/Discord.Net/docs/guides/commands/commands.md

 Your IDE should provide an option to fill this in for you.

-Return [PreconditionResult.FromSuccess] if the context meets the required parameters, otherwise return [PreconditionResult.FromError] and optionally include an error message.
+If the context meets the required parameters, return [PreconditionResult.FromSuccess], otherwise return [PreconditionResult.FromError] and include an error message if necessary.

 [!code-csharp[Custom Precondition](samples/require_owner.cs)]